 By Amy Vecchione and Gary Saner, Reed Tech

-As part of the FDA Drug Supply Chain Security Act’s (DSCSA) product tracing scheme, manufacturers and repackagers are required to place a unique product identifier (serialization) on each package of human prescription drug product intended to be introduced into commerce beginning on November 27, 2018.
-The purpose of the serialization requirement is to enable product tracing throughout the supply chain and facilitate the detection of illegitimate products.
+As part of the FDA Drug Supply Chain Security Act’s (DSCSA) product tracing scheme, manufacturers and repackagers are required to place a unique product identifier, which is also known as serialization, on each package of human prescription drug product intended to be introduced into commerce.
+This policy began on November 27, 2018.
+The serialization requirement enables product tracing throughout the supply chain and facilitate the detection of illegitimate products.

 Who must include Product Identifiers (serialization) on drug packaging?

 All manufacturers and repackagers of drug “products” defined by the DSCSA are required to comply with the DSCSA product identifier deadline unless a waiver, exemption, or exception is granted.
 Drug “products” defined by the DSCSA include human prescription drug products in a finished dosage form for administration to a patient without further manufacturing (such as capsules, tablets, etc.).
 However, this “product” definition does not include the following:

 - Over-the-counter (OTC) drugs

 - APIs, bulk, or drugs for further processing

 - Blood or blood components intended for transfusion

 - Certain radioactive drugs or radioactive biological products

 - Homeopathic drugs